abbas-taher/wordladder-search-problem/README.md

                 return ([])                                                        # return [] bcs loop could'nt find any path

 ### v3.
 Tree Pruning
-In version 2 of the ladder method we improved the seach to find the shortest path.
-If you look carefully into the code you see that we are still doing a complete exhustive search of the possible path tree.
+In version 2 of the ladder method we were able to find the shortest path doing a complete exhustive search of the path tree.
 For small trees this does not pose any problem.
 However, if the dictionary list is large and the numbers of letters in a word for example is 5 letters the possible paths grows enourmously.
 To optimse the seach and reduces the size of the trees by removing branches, which is knows as pruning, we need to improve the checking we do in the ladder method but completly rewrite the counts method as a whole.

     # wordladder_v3.py
     class WordLadder: